pnp/powershell/pages/index.md

 ## Supportability and SLA

-This module is open-source and community provided module with active community providing support for it.
-There is no SLA or direct support for this open-source module from Microsoft.
+This library is open-source and community provided library with active community providing support for it.
+This is not Microsoft provided module so there's no no SLA or direct support for this open-source component from Microsoft.
 Please report any issues using the [issues list](https://github.com/pnp/powershell/issues).

 ## Updating the documentation